 Earn a Specialty Certification and Nurse Practitioner Licensure

 Nurse Practitioners become licensed as Advanced Practice Registered Nurses (APRNs).
-Although licensing criteria may vary across different states, you are required to have a passing score on a national board certification examination in your specialty area.
+Although licensing criteria may vary across different states, you must have a passing score on a national board certification examination in your specialty area.

-These exams test your general advanced practice nursing competency as well as your specialty population knowledge.
+These exams test your general advanced practice nursing competency and specialty population knowledge.

 Find Employment